-The first step in checking out the gas-fired furnace is to test the gas supply piping to the unit for tightness and purge the system of air using methods outlined in the latest edition of the national code.
+The first step in checking out the gas-fired furnace is to test the gas supply piping to the unit for tightness and purge the system of air using methods outlined in the latest edition of the National Fuel Gas Code ANSI Z223.1 / NFPA 54.
 Verify that the disconnect switch is in the "OFF" position.
 A soapy water solution should be used to check for gas leaks.
 Since the unit is subject to considerable jarring during shipment, it is extremely important that all gas connections and joints be tested for tightness.
 Gas piping downstream from the unit inlet should be checked for leaks during the subsequent sequence check.

-The supply gas pressure should be adjusted to 7.0" w.c. on natural gas and 11.0" on LP gas with the gas burners operating.
+The supply gas pressure should be adjusted to 7.0" w.c. on natural gas and 11" to 13.0" w.c. on LP gas with the gas burners operating.
 If there is more than one unit on a common gas line, the pressures should be checked with all units under full fire.
 A supply pressure tap is provided on the upstream side of the gas valve.
-A manifold pressure tap is provided on the manifold.
-The normal manifold pressure for full input is 3.5" w.c. on natural gas and 10.0" w.c. for propane gas.
-Minimum gas supply pressure is 5.5" w.c. for natural gas and 11.0" for propane gas.
-In order to obtain rating, gas supply pressure must be 11.0" w.c. for propane gas.
+A manifold pressure tap is provided on the manifold side of the gas valve.
+The normal manifold pressure for High fire is 3.5" w.c. on natural gas and 10.0" w.c. for propane gas.
+Low fire natural gas 2.0" w.c., 6.0" w.c. low fire propane gas.
+Minimum gas supply pressure is 5.0" w.c. for natural gas and 11.0" w.c. for propane gas.

-The pressure regulator on LP gas models is adjusted for 10.0" w.c. manifold pressure and is intended to prevent over-firing only.
-Do not attempt adjustment of the built-in pressure regulator unless the supply pressure is at least 7.0" w.c. on natural gas or 14.0" w.c. on propane gas.
-Check the location of the ignition electrode and the flame sensor for correct gap setting.
+Do not attempt adjustment of the built-in pressure regulator unless the supply pressure is at least 5.0" w.c. on natural gas or 11.0" w.c. on propane gas.